SA-eyt/Pathify--Smart-Delivery-Navigator/README.md

 ## Performance Considerations
 - **Time Complexity:** O(V^2) for Dijkstra's implementation.
 - **Space Complexity:** O(V^2) for adjacency matrix storage.

-# DSA Project: Pathify-Smart Delivery Navigator

-## Description
-The **Smart Delivery Navigator** is a GUI-based application developed using **RAD Studio** and written in **C++**.
-It is designed to calculate the shortest delivery route in a city.
-The project demonstrates the use of **graphs** and other data structures to solve real-world routing problems efficiently.

-## Features
-- Calculate the shortest delivery path using **Dijkstra’s Algorithm**.
-- Display detailed information, including distance, estimated time, and fuel requirements.
-- Interactive input system for managing delivery locations.
-- Efficiently handles multiple delivery points with optimized algorithms.

-## Technologies Used
-- **Programming Language:** C++
-- **Data Structures:** Graphs, Arrays, and Linked Lists
-- **Platform:** GUI-based application developed using **RAD Studio**.

 ## How to Run